 There are a handful of small changes you can implement to gradually help improve your work-life balance as a travel nurse.
 This will benefit yourself, your family, and your patients.
 By not taking the time to identify this necessity, you can risk negative long-term effects on relationships, work performance and both your physical and mental health.

 Self care can take on many forms.
 It could be as simple as getting enough sleep and as elaborate as an entire spa day.
 If self-care is something you would like to improve on, we encourage you to start simple.
-This could be setting boundaries at work, journaling, yoga, walks, etc. Anything that makes you feel good within.
+This could be setting boundaries at work, journaling, yoga, walks, etc. Anything that makes you feel good within will improve your mental wellness.

-Taking social media breaks is healthy for nurses, especially during a pandemic.
+Taking social media breaks is healthy for travel nurses, especially during a pandemic.

-Advantis Medical cares about the health and wellbeing of our travelers first.
-We work alongside nurses on a daily basis, many of which transition to new assignments in hopes to achieve a better balance between work and home.
+Advantis Medical cares about the mental health and wellness of our travelers in our travel nursing agency.
+We work alongside travel nurses on a daily basis, many of which transition to new assignments in hopes to achieve a better balance between work and home.
 Improving work-life balance as a travel nurse takes time and self-determination.
 Everyone’s situation is different, but we are confident that by implementing some or all of these tips - you can achieve a healthy balance between life and work.